OSGeo/gdal/doc/source/drivers/raster/nitf.rst

 Creation Options:

--  Most file header, imagery header metadata and security fields can be set with appropriate **creation options** (although they are reported as metadata item, but must not be set as metadata).
+Most file header, imagery header metadata and security fields can be set with appropriate **creation options** (although they are reported as metadata item, but must not be set as metadata).
 For instance setting
 `"FTITLE=Image of abandoned missile silo south west of Karsk"` in the creation option list would result in setting of the FTITLE field in the NITF file header.
 Use the official field names from the NITF specification document; do not put the "NITF\_" prefix that is reported when asking the metadata list.

+-  .. co:: IC
+      :choices: NC, C3, M3, C8
+      :default: NC

--  **IC=NC/C3/M3/C8** : Set the compression method.
+      Set the compression method.

       -  NC is the default value, and means no compression.
       -  C3 means JPEG compression and is only available for the CreateCopy() method.
 The QUALITY and PROGRESSIVE JPEG-specific creation options can be used.
 See the :ref:`raster.jpeg` driver.
          Multi-block images can be written.
       -  M3 is a variation of C3.
 The only difference is that a block map is written, which allow for fast seeking to any block.
       -  C8 means JPEG2000 compression (one block) and is available for CreateCopy() and/or Create() methods.
 See below paragraph for specificities.

+-  .. co:: NUMI
+      :default: 1

--  **NUMI=n** : Number of images.
-Default = 1.
+      Number of images.
       See :ref:`Advanced GDAL NITF Driver Information <raster.nitf_advanced>` for the procedure to follow to write several images in a NITF file.

--  **WRITE_ALL_IMAGES=YES/NO**: (GDAL >= 3.4)
+-  .. co:: WRITE_ALL_IMAGES
+      :choices: YES, NO
+      :default: NO
+      :since: 3.4

       (Only taken into account if NUMI > 1, and on a new NITF file).
       When set to NO (the default), this causes the driver to only write the first image segment and reserve just the space for extra NUMI-1 images in the file header.
       When WRITE_ALL_IMAGES=YES, the space for all images is allocated, which is only compatible with IC=NC (uncompressed images).
       (Behavior with GDAL < 3.4 was similar to WRITE_ALL_IMAGES=YES)

+-  .. co:: ICORDS
+      :choices: G, D, N, S

--  **ICORDS=G/D/N/S**: Set to "G" to ensure that space will be reserved for geographic corner coordinates (in DMS) to be set later via SetGeoTransform(), set to "D" for geographic coordinates in decimal degrees, set to "N" for UTM WGS84 projection in Northern hemisphere or to "S" for UTM WGS84 projection in southern hemisphere (Only needed for Create() method, not CreateCopy()).
+      Set to "G" to ensure that space will be reserved for geographic corner coordinates (in DMS) to be set later via SetGeoTransform(), set to "D" for geographic coordinates in decimal degrees, set to "N" for UTM WGS84 projection in Northern hemisphere or to "S" for UTM WGS84 projection in southern hemisphere (Only needed for Create() method, not CreateCopy()).
 If you Create() a new NITF file and have specified "N" or "S" for ICORDS, you need to call later the SetProjection method with a consistent UTM SRS to set the UTM zone number (otherwise it will default to zone 0).
       Starting with GDAL 3.5.1, when using the CreateCopy() interface with an image whose source SRS is a UTM WGS84 projection and specifying ICORDS=G or D, the NITF driver will reproject the image corner coordinates to longitude-latitude.
       This can be useful when it is not possible to encode in the IGEOLO field the coordinates of an image in the equatorial zone, whose one of the northing expressed in a UTM northern hemisphere projection is below -1e6.

+-  .. co:: IGEOLO
+      :since: 3.5.1

--  **IGEOLO=string**: (GDAL >= 3.5.1) Image corner coordinates specified as a
+      Image corner coordinates specified as a
       string of 60 characters (cf MIL-STD-2500C for expected format).
 Normally automatically set from source geotransform and SRS when using the CreateCopy() interface.
 If specified, ICORDS must also be specified.

+-  .. co:: FHDR
+      :choices: NITF02.10, NSIF01.00
+      :default: NITF02.10

--  **FHDR**: File version can be selected though currently the only two variations supported are "NITF02.10" (the default), and "NSIF01.00".
+      File version can be selected though currently the only two variations supported are "NITF02.10" (the default), and "NSIF01.00".

+-  .. co:: IREP

--  **IREP**: Set to "RGB/LUT" to reserve space for a color table for each output band.
+      Set to "RGB/LUT" to reserve space for a color table for each output band.
 (Only needed for Create() method, not CreateCopy()).

+-  .. co:: IREPBAND

--  **IREPBAND**: Comma separated list of band IREPBANDs in band order.
+      Comma separated list of band IREPBANDs in band order.

+-  .. co:: ISUBCAT

--  **ISUBCAT**: Comma separated list of band ISUBCATs in band order.
+      Comma separated list of band ISUBCATs in band order.

+-  .. co:: LUT_SIZE
+      :default: 256

--  **LUT_SIZE**: Set to control the size of pseudocolor tables for RGB/LUT bands.
-A value of 256 assumed if not present.
-(Only needed for Create() method, not CreateCopy()).
+      Set to control the size of pseudocolor tables for RGB/LUT bands.
+(Only needed
+      for Create() method, not CreateCopy()).

+-  .. co:: BLOCKXSIZE

--  **BLOCKXSIZE=n**: Set the block width.
+      Set the block width.

+-  .. co:: BLOCKYSIZE

--  **BLOCKYSIZE=n**: Set the block height.
+      Set the block height.

+-  .. co:: BLOCKA_*

--  **BLOCKA_*=**: If a complete set of BLOCKA options is provided with exactly the same organization as the NITF_BLOCKA metadata reported when reading an NITF file with BLOCKA TREs then a file will be created with BLOCKA TREs.
+      If a complete set of BLOCKA options is provided with exactly the same organization as the NITF_BLOCKA metadata reported when reading an NITF file with BLOCKA TREs then a file will be created with BLOCKA TREs.

+-  .. co:: TRE
+      :choices: <tre-name=tre-contents>

--  **TRE=tre-name=tre-contents**: One or more TRE creation options may be used provided to write arbitrary user defined TREs to the image header.
+      One or more TRE creation options may be used provided to write arbitrary user defined TREs to the image header.
 The tre-name should be at most six characters, and the tre-contents should be "backslash escaped" if it contains backslashes or zero bytes.
 The argument is the same format as returned in the TRE metadata domain when reading.

+-  .. co:: FILE_TRE
+      :choices: <tre-name=tre-contents>

--  **FILE_TRE=tre-name=tre-contents**: Similar to above
+      Similar to above
       options, except that the TREs are written in the file header, instead of the image header.

--  **RESERVE_SPACE_FOR_TRE_OVERFLOW=YES/NO**: (GDAL >= 3.6)
+-  .. co:: RESERVE_SPACE_FOR_TRE_OVERFLOW
+      :choices: YES, NO
+      :since: 3.6

       Set to true to reserve space for IXSOFL when writing a TRE_OVERFLOW DES.

+-  .. co:: DES
+      :choices: <des-name=des-contents>

--  **DES=des-name=des-contents**: One or more DES creation options may be provided to write arbitrary user defined DESs to the NITF file.
+      One or more DES creation options may be provided to write arbitrary user defined DESs to the NITF file.
       The des-name should be at most 25 characters, and the des-contents should be "backslash escaped" if it contains backslashes or zero bytes, as in CPLEscapeString(str, -1, CPLES_BackslashQuotable).
       The des-contents must contain standard DES fields, starting with DESVER (See MIL-STD-2500C).
 DESs are not currently copied in CreateCopy(), but may be explicitly added as with Create().

+-  .. co:: NUMDES
+      :since: 3.4

--  **NUMDES=n**: (GDAL >= 3.4) Number of DES segments.
+      Number of DES segments.
 Only to be used on first image segment

+-  .. co:: SDE_TRE
+      :choices: YES, NO

--  **SDE_TRE=YES/NO**: Write GEOLOB and GEOPSB TREs to get more precise georeferencing.
+      Write GEOLOB and GEOPSB TREs to
+      get more precise georeferencing.
 This is limited to geographic SRS, and to CreateCopy() for now.

+-  .. co:: RPC00B
+      :choices: YES, NO
+      :default: YES
+      :since: 2.2.0

--  **RPC00B=YES/NO**: (GDAL >= 2.2.0) Write RPC00B TRE, from a source
+      Write RPC00B TRE, from a source
       RPC00B TRE if it exists (NITF to NITF conversion), or from values found in the RPC metadata domain.
 This is only taken into account by CreateCopy() for now.
 Note that the NITF RPC00B format uses limited prevision ASCII encoded numbers.

-Default to YES.
+-  .. co:: RPCTXT
+      :choices: YES, NO
+      :default: NO
+      :since: 2.2.0

--  **RPCTXT=YES/NO**: (GDAL >= 2.2.0) Whether to write RPC metadata in a
-   external \_rpc.txt file.
+      Whether to write RPC metadata in a external \_rpc.txt file.
 This may be useful since internal RPC00B TRE have limited precision.
 This is only taken into account by CreateCopy() for now.

-Default to NO.
+-  .. co:: USE_SRC_NITF_METADATA
+      :choices: YES, NO
+      :default: YES
+      :since: 2.3.0

--  **USE_SRC_NITF_METADATA=YES/NO**: (GDAL >= 2.3.0) Whether to use
+      Whether to use
       NITF_xxx metadata items and TRE segments from the input dataset.
 It may needed to set this option to NO if changing the georeferencing of the input file.
-Default to YES.

 JPEG2000 compression (write support)
 ------------------------------------